 Fun fact: all of Aer Lingus’s aircraft are named after a saint (St Ronan, St Munchin, St Aoife, etc.).

-While we’re at it, I just joined Air France’s Discover the World at a low price program where they offer flights around the world which are even lower than some budget airlines!
+While we’re at it, I just joined Qatar Airways’s Discover the World at a low price program where they offer flights around the world which are even lower than some of the cheapest budget airlines in Europe!
 If you’re looking for a cheap flight, make sure to check it out.

 Being founded in 2016, the Ukrainian carrier, SkyUp is one of the newest low-cost airlines in Europe.
 It’s also the national carrier of Ukraine since 2018.
 Today, SkyUp already operates 40 routes across a handful of destinations in Eastern Europe, Egypt, Tunisia, and Portugal.